-Animation Activity: Equilibrium Mark as Favorite (1 Favorite)
+Animation Activity: Equilibrium Mark as Favorite (5 Favorites)

-In this activity, students will use an animation to visualize equilibrium with the examples of water and a piece of chalk (CaCO3).
+In this activity, students will view an animation that explores equilibrium through the examples of water and a piece of chalk (CaCO3).
 They will see the relationship of H+ and OH– with water molecules, as well as the autoionization of water.
-Students will see that once equilibrium is established, there is no net change in the ions in solution, as when one set of particles dissociates, another set of similar particles will recombine.
+They will also see that once equilibrium is established, there is no net change in the ions in solution, as when one set of particles dissolves, another set of particles will recombine.

 By the end of this activity, students should be able to:

 - Student handout

 - No specific safety precautions need to be observed for this activity.

 - All of the animations that make up the AACT Animation collection are designed for teachers to incorporate into their classroom lessons.
 Intentionally, these animations do not have any spoken explanations so that a teacher can speak while the animation is playing and stop the animation as needed to instruct.